Four Lesser Known Reasons Why People Divorce

 What are some of the most common reasons why people get divorced?

-• Infidelity
+Infidelity

-• Finances
+Finances

 Money issues can cause problems in relationships.
 In fact, around 35% of people in relationships blame finances for the stress that they experience.
 Financial concerns that may affect marriages can include spouses having different spending habits, varying financial goals, or resentment that one partner earns more money than the other.
 Also, couples who go into debt in order to fund their wedding may be more likely to divorce.
 A lack of financial resources can also put a strain on marriages.
 Even having plenty of money can become an issue.
 Those with high incomes may have difficulty agreeing on what to spend money on or may engage in overspending, for example.

-• Communication
+Communication

 Healthy communication can be the foundation of a solid marriage.
 Poor communication can be considered a leading cause of divorce.
 When couples no longer talk to each other or don’t use healthy forms of communication, feelings of isolation may result.
 Communicating in a positive, productive way can not only help make sure the needs of both partners are being met but can also promote intimacy.

 Disagreeing with your partner can be expected from time to time.
 Two people agreeing all the time may be rare (or perhaps even non-existent), but how you handle disagreements can make a difference in a marriage.
-Partners who argue repeatedly might not feel they’re being heard or understood.
+People who argue repeatedly might not feel they’re being heard or understood.
 These arguments can lead to frustration, insecurity, or isolation, which in turn can shake the stability of a marriage.
 Nearly 60% of couples who divorce say that arguing was an issue in their marriage.

 Lesser-known reasons for divorce

 It can be difficult to say with certainty what causes the end of a marriage.
 However, there is some research that shows that the likelihood of divorce increases according to certain circumstances, even those that we might not commonly talk about.
+These less-common reasons for divorce include:

 Research shows that those who get married when they’re under the age of 26 may be more likely to get divorced and that almost 50% of those who marry before the age of 18 are likely to divorce within ten years.
 However, other research also shows that the divorce rate for couples over the age of 50 has doubled since the 1990s.
-This information does not mean that marrying young is a cause for divorce, or that being over 50 leads to divorce; instead, it shows that divorce rates may statistically tend to be higher among these groups.
+This information does not mean that marrying too young is a cause for divorce, or that being over 50 leads to divorce; instead, it shows that divorce rates may statistically tend to be higher among these groups.

-• Religion
+Religion

 Studies have shown that people who are actively affiliated with a religion may be less likely to divorce.
 A person with no religious affiliation may be 14% more likely to divorce than average.

 Both IQ and level of education may be linked to a greater likelihood to divorce.
-Those who have dropped out of high school are 14% more likely to divorce.
+People who have dropped out of high school are 14% more likely to divorce.
 Those whose IQs fall in the “below average” range are 50% more likely to divorce than those whose IQs are in the “average” range or above.

 Ilona Titova/EyeEm